vmware-samples/vcenter-event-broker-appliance/docs/kb/advanced-certificates.md

             name: ca-root-cert
 ```

-Step 4 - Edit `/root/config/event-router-config.yaml` and append the additional `certificates` section to the end of the file as shown in the snippet below.
+Step 4 - In the same file (step 3) append the additional `certificates` section to the end of the file as shown in the snippet below.

 ```console
 snip